Prime-Alumni-Database/prime-alum-db/README.md

+This is the first version of PADbase.
+It is outdated.
+See the `prime-alumni-db` repo for the current version.

 # Prime Alumni Database
 This version uses React, Redux, Express, Passport, and PostgreSQL (a full list of dependencies can be found in `package.json`).